Water Powered Backup Sump Pump vs Battery Backup System

 • Quality You Deserve: Proudly assembled in the USA for quality you can trust; warrantied for 3 years for dependable, efficient, & ultra-quiet performance

 THE BASEMENT WATCHDOG Model BWSP 2,600 GPH at 0 ft. and 1,850 GPH at 10 ft.
-Special CONNECT Battery Backup Sump Pump System with WiFi Capable 24 Hour a Day Monitoring Controller
+Special CONNECT Battery Backup Sump Pump System with WiFi-Capable 24-Hour-a-Day Monitoring Controller

 • Pumps 2,500 GPH at 0 ft. of lift and 1,730 GPH at 10 ft. of lift